-Understanding the Microclimates in Your Summer Garden
+How to Use Microclimates to Your Advantage in Your Summer Garden

-The average suburban land parcel may look uniform when considering climate and gardens, but if you look closer, you’ll notice there any many different stories to find.
+The average suburban land parcel may look uniform when considering climate and gardens, but if you look closer, you’ll notice there are many different stories to find.
 Sara Elliott helps you identify these microclimates and utilize them to their potential.

 Any English teacher will tell you there’s no new story plot under the sun, while most gardeners will explain that new plots are everywhere under the sun, just waiting for the right conditions to produce their own green, growing stories.

 It may look as though the conventional suburban backyard is pretty lacking in exploitable changes in climate and other growing conditions, but that’s not true.
 Your summer landscape is rich with microclimates.
 Even better, when you understand them and stop being such a stickler for geometric precision in some of your planting strategies, microclimates can help you become a better gardener.
 Let’s look at how it works.

 The term “microclimate” may sound like a newfangled marketing ploy, but this approach to cultivation has been around for centuries.
-One elegant example of creative microclimate modification is the classic three sisters planting model used by the Iroquois Indians as early as the 1300s, according to the Old Farmer’s Almanac.
+One example of microclimate modification is the classic three sisters planting model used by the Iroquois Indians as early as the 1300s, according to the Old Farmer’s Almanac.

 In the cold, damp northeastern climate, the Iroquois planted the three sisters together on small hills, which warmed the early-season soil and kept it from becoming too wet.
 This plan fostered plants earlier and encouraged good drainage.

 While you’re in the thick of performing gardening chores this season, start noting how microclimates work in your landscape.
 Here are some basic factors to keep in mind.

 Direction or exposure — You’ve probably already observed a southern exposure has a long growing season and tends to be warmer and sunnier, while a western exposure is typically hot and dry.
 It’s also obvious to even a casual gardener that northern exposures receive the least amount of sun overall, and eastern exposures usually receive gentle morning light and present fewer problems with afternoon heat.

-Light, dappled light, or shade — Directional light exposure is a mainstay of light planning in the garden, but factors like the shade and shadows cast by structures, or the dappled light under a tree canopy, play a role.
+Light, dappled light, or shade — Directional light exposure is a mainstay of light planning in the garden, but factors like the shade and shadows cast by structures, or the dappled light under a tree canopy, also play a role.